thesurajshr/thesurajshr/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Completed Master of Information Technology at Victoria University.
-- 💼 &nbsp; Working as a Web Developer.
+- 💼 &nbsp; Working as a Application Developer.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Systems Design and ReactJS.
 - ✍️ &nbsp; Involved with data security, privacy protection for web applications.